deavid/bjsonrpc/doc/source/api/index.rst

 bjsonrpc provides two helper functions to easily create a server or a connection, linked to a socket:

+.. attribute:: bjsonrpc.__version__

+    Version number of the library as a string with the format X.Y

+.. attribute:: bjsonrpc.__release__

+    Release number of the library as a string with the format X.Y.Z

+.. attribute:: bjsonrpc.bjsonrpc_options

+    Dictionary with global options for the library.

+    **threaded**
+        (Default: False) When is set to True, threads will be created for handling each incoming item.
 .. autofunction:: bjsonrpc.createserver

 .. autofunction:: bjsonrpc.connect